 The same 2005 study found that 15% of dogs undergoing this surgery

 This technique changes the angle at which the tibial portion of the pet's knee rides on the pet's femur on the theory that a functional stifle can be obtained by redirection of forces.
 However, in a study of 150 dogs published in 2008, researchers found that there was no evidence that the a pet’s TPA (tibia plateau angle) predicted the rupture of the second knee cruciate in dogs.
-That is, extremes in the angle this surgery corrects do not in themselves cause the cruciate to rupture.
+That is, extremes in the angle this surgery corrects do not in themselves cause the cruciate ligament to rupture. (ref)

 you do decide that your pet must undergo knee surgery, I suggest